 Unlike networked solutions for RT positioning, in classical (single-base) RT positioning there is minimal atmospheric modeling because it is assumed that both the base station and the rover are experiencing nearly identical atmospheric conditions.
-Therefore, the delays will be relative to both and would not adversely affect the baseline between them as long as baseline distances are kept relatively short ( $\leq 20$ km) so that atmospheric conditions are not expected to differ between base and rover.
-For this reason, the rover computes the phase differencing corrections for the observables (each satellite and each frequency) at its position using the observables collected at the base as applied to inverse of the base position to the satellite(s) position (both "known" in ECEF, XYZ).
+Therefore, the errors will be relative to both and would not adversely affect the baseline between them as long as baseline distances are kept relatively short (≤ 20 km) so that atmospheric conditions are not expected to differ between base and rover.
 However, a correct ambiguity resolution must be achieved to provide centimeter-level precision.
 Atmospheric conditions can cause enough signal "noise" to prevent initialization or, worse, can result in an incorrect ambiguity resolution.
-Additionally, moderate to extreme levels of space storm events as shown on the NOAA Space Weather Prediction Center (SWPC) Space Weather Scales (see link on p.18) could cause poor, intermittent or loss of, radio or wireless communication.
+Additionally, moderate to extreme levels of space storm events as shown on the NOAA Space Weather Prediction Center (SWPC) Space Weather Scales (see link below) could cause poor, intermittent or loss of, radio or wireless communication.